UltraMessaging/um_kb/kb/java-versions.md

 Starting in Java 9, its lifetime was claimed to be limited, although no specific timetable was given.

-Our current solution is to instruct customers to supply the Java command-line option "`--add-opens java.base/java.nio=ALL-UNNAMED`"
+Our current solution is to for customers to supply the Java command-line option "`--add-opens java.base/java.nio=ALL-UNNAMED`"

-The problem is that all solutions we have investigated result in greater overhead, which causes lower sustainable throughput.
+Note that all solutions we have investigated result in greater overhead, which introduces some latency and causes noticably lower sustainable throughput.
 Our customers want better performance, not worse.

 So, our policy is to wait until a version of Java prevents our method before